-Since then, Anthem, Inc. has joined the other BCBS companies as a member of the initiative and Catalent, Inc., a leading global drug development and manufacturing company, has entered into a long-term partnership with CivicaScript to produce essential generic prescription medicines that are widely prescribed for patients.
+Since then, Anthem, Inc., Health Care Service Corporation and Blue Cross Blue Shield of Arizona have joined the other BCBS companies as members of the initiative and Catalent, Inc., a leading global drug development and manufacturing company, has entered into a long-term partnership with CivicaScript to produce essential generic prescription medicines that are widely prescribed for patients.

 Our partnership with Civica Rx on the CivicaScript initiative means savings for individuals and families.
 Initial generic prescription medicines are expected to be available in 2022 through retail and mail-order pharmacies, with an anticipated hundreds of millions in savings generated annually.